Definition:

 Research

-Presents the Speech Learning Model (SLM), explaining why adult L2 learners’ phonological systems are influenced by their L1 and why achieving native-like accent is rare; foundational to understanding the theoretical limits of accent modification.
+Summary: Presents the Speech Learning Model explaining why adult L2 phonology is influenced by L1 and why native-like accent is rare; the primary theoretical framework for understanding the limits of accent modification.

-A comprehensive pedagogical reference for pronunciation instruction covering segmentals, suprasegmentals, and discourse-level phonology; widely used in ESL/EFL teacher training as a framework for structured pronunciation and accent modification curricula.
+Summary: The standard pedagogical reference for pronunciation instruction covering segmentals, suprasegmentals, and discourse-level phonology; widely used as a framework for structured pronunciation curricula.

-Argues for refocusing pronunciation instruction on intelligibility and communication effectiveness rather than native-like accent attainment; reviews empirical research on what actually improves listener comprehension, directly informing the critique of traditional accent reduction goals.
+Summary: Argues for refocusing pronunciation instruction on intelligibility rather than native-like accent attainment; reviews empirical research on what actually improves listener comprehension.